-In 2019 SDG&E delivered about 45% of its power from renewable sources.
-SDCP is anticipated to provide least 50% of its electricity from renewable resources when the program launches in 2021.
-SDCP will allow customers to opt up to 100% renewable energy at any time and will increase overall renewable content as the CCE program matures.
+In 2018, SDG&E delivered about 45 percent of its power from renewable sources.
+The regional CCE is anticipated to provide at least 50% of its electricity from renewable resources when the program launches in 2021, allow customers to opt up to 100% renewable energy at any time, and increase the overall renewable content as the CCE program matures.